 Stable core: AI fundamentals, the jagged frontier, performance and workforce implications, risk and governance basics.
 Flexible ring: your org's hotspots and coldspots, industry signals, investment mapping, the AI Drift Test™.

-The session closes with three 90-day commitments: one experiment to run, one governance gap to close, one capability investment.
+The session closes with three 90-day commitments: one experiment to run, one governance weakness to address, one capability investment.
 Named owner.
 Metrics and review cadence.

 Pilot one to two use cases.
 Validation and risk checks.
 Weekly trailblazer updates.
 Executive review and next steps.